Monographies

 Contributors to this fourth issue in the Conference Proceedings series include : Yann Basire, Edith Blary-Clément, Alexis Boisson, Sylvain Chatry, Sarah Dormont, Amélie Favreau, Thibault Gisclard, Stéphanie Le Cam, Caroline Le Goffic, Pierre-Emmanuel Moyse, Dariusz Piatek.

-« Propriété intellectuelle et Pop Culture – Le retour » sous la direction scientifique de Yann Basire – CEIPI's Collection - Conference proceedings, n°3 LexisNexis, 2022
+« Propriété intellectuelle et Pop Culture – Le retour » under the scientific direction of Yann Basire – CEIPI's Collection - Conference proceedings, n°3, LexisNexis, 2022

 Foreword by Daren Tang, General Director of WIPO